Workers' Rights: Breaks

 As we mentioned, we only have one answer.
 The law specifies an interrupted 20-minute rest that they can take away from their desk or workstation.
 However, ACAS recognises certain situations where the worker might need to take two 10-minute breaks instead.
 If an accident happens, a delay or another emergency, you can decide on such a variation.

-Now, if in a work-related emergency, your employee couldn’t take their rest at all, you have another option available.
+Now, if, in a work-related emergency, (an exceptional event) such as an accident or a risk that an accident is about to happen, your employee couldn’t take their rest at all, you have another option available.
 You can offer them compensatory rest breaks.

 This essentially means they take their usual rest but at a later time.
 Compensatory breaks cover their exact entitlement, which they will benefit from, let’s say, the next working day.
 You must provide them with compensatory rest at the next available opportunity.